jackpopp/bundler/README.md

 const value = 1;
 ```

-In the above example the id is *value* and the initaliser is the literal value *1*, to figure out what all the node types are we can look at the specification that acorn follows for creating an AST.
+The id is *value* and the initaliser is the literal value *1*, to figure out what all the node types are we can look at the specification that acorn follows for creating an AST.
 Acorn follows the estree specification which can be viewed on github at:
 https://github.com/estree/estree

 There is a specification which matches each release of the Ecmascript specificaion, such as es5, es2015 etc.
-We'll be using the *estraverse* module in order to traverse the AST and visit nodes that we will need to transform, so to begin install and require *estraverse*
+We'll be using the *estraverse* module in order to traverse the AST and visit nodes that we will need to transform, so to begin install and require estraverse.

 ```bash
 npm install estraverse